Experimental Search for Neutron to Mirror Neutron Oscillations as an Explanation of the Neutron Lifetime Anomaly

 The intensity calibration was performed in July 2019 at 1.05\,MW proton power; however, the $n\rightarrow n'$ measurements were performed in August 2019 at a proton power of 1.4\,MW.
 The neutron beam intensity per unit proton charge can vary depending on the properties of the neutron moderator, which is the source of the cold neutron beam, and the repeatability of the slit configurations.
-Therefore, our estimated intensity was scaled by the measurements using 18 PC plates performed at both 1.05\,MW and 1.4\,MW, and our estimated intensity was reduced by $78\pm2\%$ to $(1.05\pm0.31)\times10^9$\,n/C for the August data set.
-To account for small differences in the beam profile and visible scattering background due to the slightly different experiment geometries, the least favorable ROI and background subtraction conditions were taken for this scaling.
-To account for uncertainties in the approach for our intensity estimate, the intensity was reduced by $1\sigma$ and taken to be $0.74\pm0.31\times10^9$\,n/C for the August 2019 dataset.
+Therefore, our estimated intensity normalization was reduced by $78\pm2\%$ to $(1.05\pm0.31)\times10^9$\,n/C, due to the lower measured neutron intensity per MW.

 To search for evidence of the $n\rightarrow n'$ transformation, we installed the B$_{4}$C beam-catcher in the magnet such that the full intensity of the neutron beam was totally absorbed.
 Any mirror neutrons generated in the magnetic field before the beam-catcher passed through the $B_{4}C$ and were regenerated into neutrons in the magnetic field after the absorber to be counted in the detector within the previously determined signal ROI.
 The polarity of the magnetic field does not change the magnitude of the effect for unpolarized neutrons since both polarizations were averaged (equation 14 of \citep{Berezhiani:2018eds}).
-Data were also taken at zero magnetic field to switch off the effect and served as a background comparison.
+Data were also taken at zero magnetic field to reduce the effect and served as a no-signal comparison.
+Backgrounds were dominated by neutrons scattered in the room due to incomplete shielding of the detector.

 Measurements with the B$_{4}$C beam-catcher blocking the neutron beam were performed in an alternating sequence of typically 1\,hour runs with a magnetic field at the B$_4$C (magnet center) of $+4.8\,$T, $0\,$T, and $-4.8\,$T. No evidence of transmission of the neutron beam through the beam-catcher was observed in any configuration.
-The total integrated counts within the signal ROI were statistically equivalent (Table~\ref{tab:rates}).
+The total integrated counts within the background and signal ROI at different fields were statistically equivalent (Table~\ref{tab:rates}).